dbokatov/LTRCCT-TEST/docs/main/FinalBossFight_Mission.md

 icon: material/bullseye-arrow
 ---

-## Welcome Final Boss Fight Mission!
+## Welcome Final Challenge Mission!

 ## Story
 In this short troubleshooting task you're are going to play a technical engineer who got a request from end customer regarding broken production flow.
 You as an engineer must fix the reported issue before contact center opens in just 20 mins. </br>